|

 CP

-Private Car 'Wentworth' used by the Prime Minister and his
+Private Car WENTWORTH was used by the Prime Minister and his

 staff.
 Currently